-Beginning in early 2020, COVID-19 forced educators across the United States to adopt learning platforms and strategies never before contemplated.
-Recent research suggests that, as classrooms return to face-to-face instruction, parents, teachers, and administrators are confronting gaps in student learning.
+Beginning in early 2020, COVID-19 drove decisions to adopt learning platforms and strategies on a scale never before contemplated.
+Recent research suggests that, as classrooms have returned to face-to-face instruction, many students have experienced learning losses.
 Once again, grade retention has surfaced as offering lagging students a gift of time.
-This qualitative study relies on detailed interviews with adults, ages 43-67, who were retained in grade as children.
-Using narrative inquiry (Merriam & Tisdell, 2016; Patton, 2015), we probed the perceptions of participants, seeking to understand the extent to which their experiences aligned with extant research.
-The study offers current education leaders and those who aspire to these leadership roles reminders of the long-term impact of a decision to retain a child in grade.
+This qualitative study relies on interviews with adults, ages 43-67, who were retained in grade as children.
+Using narrative inquiry (Merriam & Tisdell, 2016; Patton, 2015), we probed the perceptions of participants, seeking to understand the extent to which their experiences align with extant research.
+The study offers current education leaders and those who aspire to these leadership roles insights into the long-term impact of a decision to retain a student in grade.

+Keywords

-Keywords: Grade Retention, Impact, Perceptions in Adulthood, Antecedent Events
+Grade Repetition, Impact, Leadership